wgohome/plants-pipeline/docs/download.md

+# Download Guides

 ## C. Bulk Run

 ### C1.
 Get species list
 ```
 python main/get_species_list.py -n viridiplantae -t 33090
 ```
-- `-n` is for the taxanomic name of the family or any other ranks above species.
+- `-n` is for the taxanomic name of the clade of interest, comprising a subset of species.
-- `-t` is for the taxanomic id of that name.
+- `-t` is for the taxanomic id of the clade of interest.

-The species list will be found in `pipeline-data/preprocess/species-list/` directory.
+The species list will be produced and stored in `pipeline-data/preprocess/species-list/` directory.
+This is merely for reference, and should not be edited.

-The same list will also be foind in `pipeline-data/preprocess/job-list/` directory.
-This tsv file is the one to be editted by the user in an Excel or equivalent interface.
+The same list will also be found in `pipeline-data/preprocess/job-list/` directory.
+This tsv file is the one <ins>to be editted by the user</ins> in an Excel or equivalent interface.
 For the species to be downloaded, user can input the ftp/http url to the cds file for the species under the `cds_link` column.
 For species that the user does not want to download (number of experiments too low), the user can delete the row from this file or just leave the field under `cds_link` blank.
 Only species rows with a filled CDS link will be processed by the pipeline.

 ### C2.
 Download cds and runtables, create kallisto index
 ```
 python main/get_support_files.py
 ```
 This script will run based on the latest timestamped file in `pipeline-data/preprocess/job-list/`.
-(It is the file in which you have added the urls under `cds_link` column.)
+(It is the file in step C1, where you have added the urls under `cds_link` column.)

-Note that occassionally, NCBI website does face a lagging server, therefore web scraping may fail.
-In that case, rerun this segment, or try again another day.
+Note that occassionally, NCBI website does face a sluggish server, therefore web scraping may timeout and fail.
+In that case, rerun this segment, or try this command again another day.

 ### C3.
 Running the download job
 ```